 It can be tough to get an official diagnosis for many vestibular problems.
 Some of the exams a doctor may order include a hearing test, a balance test, or a vision exam.
 These tests can confirm some of your symptoms and rule out certain possible underlying causes.

 Unfortunately, it is also possible to have recurring vertigo and never find out the underlying cause.
-It is no wonder that most vertigo patients are diagnosed with benign paroxysmal positional vertigo (BPPV).
-This is a form of vertigo that causes brief and recurring episodes that are triggered by head position or sudden movements of the head.
+It is no wonder that most patients get benign paroxysmal positional vertigo (BPPV).
+This is a form of vertigo that causes brief and recurring episodes due to head position or sudden movements of the head.

 Vertigo Disease Treatment